Tpichardo/post-install-config/README.md

 <h2>Create a Team</h2>

-In osTicket, <b>Teams</b> are made of of agents pulled together from different departments to handle a specfic issue.
+In osTicket, <b>Teams</b> consist of Agents pulled together from different Departments to handle a specfic issue.

 1. Navigate to <b> Admin Panel -> Agents</b> [tab] <b>-> Teams</b>.
 2. Select <b>Add New Team</b>.